DOVER - First-year head coach Brad Brosius wanted the challenge.

 Especially following the Eagles' home loss, 34-31, to visiting West York on Tuesday night in a York-Adams League Division I match-up that split the 14 bouts down the middle.

 The Eagles (3-3 Division I, 6-7 overall) held a three-point advantage going into the final bout, and Dover junior Sebastian Teeple led, 3-0, mid-way through the second period.
-That's before West York senior captain Jake Oliver (152 pounds) caught Teeple and put him on his back for a
+That's before West York senior captain Jake Oliver (152 pounds) caught Teeple and put him on his back for a pin in 3 minutes, 33 seconds, giving the Bulldogs the dramatic victory.

 Of the Eagles' seven overall losses this season, four have come by seven points or less.